Optimal-order exit point bounds in exponential last-passage percolation via the coupling technique: Introduction

 An important role in the coupling approach to the LPP is played by the \emph{exit points} of the geodesics out of the origin in the equilibrium regime.
 The most basic case is the exit point from the axes, which is the last vertex that the geodesic visits on the axes before entering into the bulk.
 More generally, we consider the exit point from an arbitrary down-right path; see Section \ref{SsEx} for the precise notion.
 Our interest is in the right-tail event in which the exit point is at least a given distance away from a fixed base vertex on the down-right path.
 The collection of such events describes, for example, the transversal fluctuations of the geodesic.

 Our main results on the exit points in the exponential LPP are upper and lower bounds of matching cubic-exponential order for the right-tail fluctuations, covering primarily the equilibrium regime $w = z$ (Theorems \ref{TExitUB} and \ref{TExitLB}).
 Crucially for our purposes of empowering the coupling method, the preceding bounds are obtained utilizing no more than the knowledge of the explicit equilibrium models and the stationarity of the last-passage increments there.
-Also worth noting with a view to future extensions is that the stronger distributional feature known as the {\it Burke property} (see \eqref{EBurke}) is {\it not used} at this stage, though it does come in for some later results.
+Also worth noting with a view to future extensions is that the stronger distributional feature known as the {\it Burke property} (see \eqref{EBurke}) is also not used at this stage, although it does come in for our applications mentioned below.
 Our exit point bounds can be equivalently rephrased in terms of increment-stationary path-to-point exponential LPP as well (Propositions \ref{PExitUB2} and \ref{PExitLB2}).

-The most important contribution of the present work is a coupling proof of the optimal-order exit point upper bound.
-The best previous upper bound available via coupling was a cubic polynomial bound, first obtained in the Poisson LPP \cite{cato-groe-05} for the exit points from the axes and then in the exponential LPP \cite{bala-cato-sepp} for the exit points from more general L-shaped (see Section \ref{SsEx}) paths.
-Some refinements and extensions of the latter bound can be found in \cite{pime-17, pime-18, sepp-cgm-18}.
-A lower bound of optimal order was recently derived for the exit points from the axes in the exponential LPP \cite{shen-sepp-19} using the change-of-measure technique from \cite{bala-sepp-aom}.
-Our lower bound extends this result mainly to arbitrary down-right paths through a similar argument.

-A second set of main results demonstrates some applications of our exit point upper bounds to the bulk LPP (with i.i.d.\ $\Exp(1)$ weights).
-These results are (\romannumeral1) cubic-exponential right-tail fluctuation upper bounds for the exit points of the bulk geodesics (Theorem \ref{TPathFluc}), (\romannumeral2) upper speed bounds with cube-root decay (up to logarithms) for the distributional convergence of the last-passage increments to the Busemann functions (Theorem \ref{TBuse}) and (\romannumeral3) upper speed bounds of the same order for the distributional convergence of the competition interface direction (Theorem \ref{TCif}).
-Some context for these results are provided in Section \ref{SApp}.

-We expect the bounds in (\romannumeral1)-(\romannumeral3) to be of optimal-order as well but presently lack the matching lower bounds.
-A strong indication for the optimality of (\romannumeral1) comes from a recent optimal-order cubic-exponential lower fluctuation bound for the geodesics in the Poisson LPP \cite[Proposition 1.4]{hamm-sark-20}.
-The authors utilized the LPP moderate deviation bounds from \cite{lowe-merk-01, lowe-merk-roll-02}, including the left-tail bounds presently unavailable via the coupling approach (see Section \ref{SsMeth}).
-To our knowledge, lower bounds matching those in (\romannumeral2)-(\romannumeral3) have not been derived in any LPP setting.